 - What are the kind of topics they like reading about?

 - What are their most common queries?

-This will help you in planning a marketing strategy that is specific for your target audience.
+This will help you in planning a marketing strategy that is specific to your target audience.

 #2.
 Research & Focus on Keywords